 Breaking the Cycle

 Blockchain technology is the next-generation solution for clearing and settlement.
-It has the proven ability to execute peer-to-peer, direct value transfer between parties for traditional assets like fiat currency, securities, and commodities, making blockchain technology ideally situated to reinvent global settlement.
+It has the proven ability to execute peer-to-peer and direct value transfer between parties for traditional assets, like fiat currency, securities, and commodities.
+This makes blockchain technology ideally situated to reinvent a global settlement.
 It evolves the financial account paradigm into a digital token paradigm, taking traditional assets like fiat currency, securities, and commodities a giant step further by digitizing them to virtually “mirror” any asset as proof of ownership.
 The result is instantaneous value transfer between parties with total transparency.

 It’s easy to see how the network effects of an international settlement system built on blockchain technology could ramp up quickly, with so many benefits available to all transaction participants.
-However, banks must actively desire better outcomes for increasing profitability and gathering data before they can break away and boldly go first to build up a new network.
+However, banks must actively desire better outcomes for increasing profitability and gather data before they can break away and boldly go to build up a new network, prior to their competition.

 Getting to the Next Network Effect

-Being ahead of the tech curve in banking often calls for a pioneering attitude, no easy leap when the relative safety and comfort of the status quo beckons.
-However, clearing and settlement can’t move forward without the innovators who cross the chasm first.
-The early adopters who initiate banking’s next network effect will usher in a welcome new era: the blockchain-powered, instant global settlement network.
+Being ahead of the tech curve in banking often calls for a pioneering attitude.
+This is no easy leap when the relative safety and comfort of the status quo beckons.
+However, clearing and settlement can’t move forward without the innovators, who cross the chasm first.
+Though early adopters, who initiate banking’s next network effect will usher in a welcomed new era: the blockchain-powered, instant global settlement network.

 These upgrades will fuel further gains.
 Once they start to experience faster and less expensive cross-border settlement, institutional clients and retail customers will stick with the banks that first offered these advanced services.
 Human nature dictates that these satisfied customers will spread the word.

 Evolution doesn’t spring from technology alone.
-In an industry like banking, where legacy systems can be a very hard habit to break, improvement requires a movement.
+In an industry like banking, where legacy systems can be a challenging habit to break, improvement requires a movement.
 Put the network effect to work in your favor: the time to break from the crowd is now.

 — Haohan Xu is Chief Executive Officer of Apifiny.
 Apifiny is the parent company of Roxe Instant Settlement Alliance LLC (RISA)